Welcome to the Sacramento State Chapter of Phi Kappa Phi

 The primary objectives of The Honor Society of Phi Kappa Phi are to promote the pursuit of excellence in all fields of higher education and to recognize outstanding achievement by students, faculty and others through election to membership and through various awards for distinguished achievement.
 The Society is convinced that recognizing and honoring those persons of good character who have excelled in scholarship, in whatever field, will stimulate others to strive for excellence.
 Members are elected from all areas of the university on the basis of academic excellence.
 Membership is by invitation only: students must meet GPA and completed unit requirements in order to be eligible.
 New members are initiated each Spring.

 The Sacramento State Chapter was chartered during 1963-64 academic year and became the 84th chapter of the Society.

-The Sacramento State Chapter of Phi Kappa Phi has been designated a Chapter of Merit for two years in a row.
+The Sacramento State Chapter of Phi Kappa Phi has been designated a Chapter of Excellence.

 "Let the love of learning rule humanity."